Seborrheic dermatitis (pronounced “seh-bah-ree-ick der-muh-tie-tis”) is a common skin condition that causes redness, scaly patches, and dandruff.

 - poor skin care

-- the presence of other skin issues (such as acne)
+- the presence of other skin issues, like acne

-- use of certain skin care products (in particular those with alcohol)
+- the use of certain skin care products, particularly those containing alcohol

 - using hypoallergenic soap and detergent